cloudify-cosmo/getcloudify.org/guide/3.1/reference-debugging.md

 The main log file sits at `/var/log/cloudify/cloudify-rest-service.log`.

-This file will grow up to a maximum size of 100MB, after which older logs will be moved to `cloudify-rest-service.log.1`, `cloudify-rest-service.log.2`, and so on, with new logs being written to the main log file.
+This file will grow up to a maximum size of 100MB, after which older logs will be renamed to `cloudify-rest-service.log.1`, `cloudify-rest-service.log.2`, and so on, with new logs being written to the main log file.
 After a maximum of 20 files, older files will get deleted when new logs arrive.

 {% togglecloak id=1 %} Example output {% endtogglecloak %}